randidev/cv-builder/README.md

 ### 4.3 Lessons Learned

 - **Importance of Flexibility**: Ensuring the template system is flexible and user-friendly was crucial for meeting diverse user needs.
-- **Testing and Optimization**: Thorough testing and performance optimization are essential for delivering a smooth user experience.

 ## 5. References